I do not wish to present a story as an experiential curve…

 Although only recently I became fully committed to writing, I’ve been penning my thoughts for a much longer time; getting swept away by prose, poetry, and theatre for what feels like an age.

 I have a tenuously related degree in Music from King’s College London.
 There, I had the privilege to study under one Dr Michael Fend, whom I would also consider a friend.
 Fend gave an inspiring seminar on the twentieth-century German composer, Karlheinz Stockhausen.
 If you don’t know much about Stockhausen you might still have heard that he had a reputation for the bizarre.
 I liked that; I still find studying odd characters satisfying.
-However, early on, it became clear to me that Stockhausen’s so-called ‘unique’ aesthetic already seemed familiar though, to begin with, I couldn’t figure out why.
+However, early on, it became clear to me that Stockhausen’s so-called ‘unique’ aesthetic already seemed familiar.
+Even though, to begin with, I couldn’t figure out why.

 When it came to writing my thoughts about Stockhausen only one subject came to mind.
 I went to the libraries, accessed all the online databases I could, and I was shocked to discover that only I had made this connection, that no others had published about this before.